1971–72 Yugoslav First Basketball League: League table

+Results

 Single-game title playoff

 Due to Crvena Zvezda and Jugoplastika being tied for the top spot with identical 17–5 records at the end of the season, the champion was decided in a one-game playoff between the two teams since, as stipulated by the Basketball Federation of Yugoslavia regulations, points difference wasn't legitimate criteria to determine a league champion in case of a tie at the top.
 The regulations further stated that the deciding game's venue had to be neutral and mutually agreed upon between the two teams.
 Crvena Zvezda requested Sarajevo while Jugoplastika wanted Ljubljana.
 Due to the teams' inability to agree, the venue was decided by coin toss that was won by Jugoplastika.

 Accordingly, the game ended up being played in Ljubljana's Tivoli Hall on Thursday, 27 April 1972.
 In a close game (Jugoplastika was up by four 35–39 at halftime), Zvezda's playmaker Zoran Slavnić hit a shot within final thirty seconds for a 67–67 tie at the end of regulation.
 Zvezda ended up winning 75–70 largely behind Zoran Lazarević's 12 points, all of which he scored towards the end of regulation and in overtime.